-We consistently invested thanks to Pearler’s auto investment feature and invested $4000 this month (If you would like to read more the Pearler Investment Platform use the link here).
+We consistently invested thanks to Pearler’s auto investment feature and invested $4000 this month.
 Our retirement funds also continued to grow thanks to our generous employment benefits (My husband receives 17.5% employer superannuation contributions, and I have deferred tax benefits for any super contributions that are made to my account).

 So what did we change?

 Changes this month included consolidating my superannuation from my 3 month contract role in the first quarter of 2021.
 We also made the decision this month to sell out our Spaceship (made a loss), and transfer it to crypto (so we’ll see how that goes….).
 Please note that Crypto makes up less than 0.1% of our net worth.

 What assets do we include?